 We like that Revolve marketers reasoned their request with special bonuses in the same email.

-• Collect their feedback on your product/content/idea
+- Collect customer feedback on your product/content/idea

 People love sharing their thoughts.
 So let them do it.
 Ask them for feedback.